jkim65537/bi_db/README.md

-# bi_db 1.0
+# bi_db 1.3.2

 # Introduction
 Easy way to connect, query, and take actions on BI related databases.
 It is by no means complete yet.
 Still building methods on top of the main API.
-Only works in Python 2.7 & Pandas version 0.18.1 or higher.
+Only works with Pandas version 0.18.1 or higher.
+Python 2 & 3 compatible and OS Independent

 # API Details

 ## Installation

-To install, clone this repository and run ez_db_setup.sh by running
+To install, run the command below

 ```
-/home/$USER/redpy/sh ez_db_setup.sh
+pip install bi_db
 ```

+## Connections

+* dbConnection
+* DemandGenConnection
+* GammaRedshift
+* JobviteConnection
+* PBAdminConnection
+* PBAPIUsage
+* PBLogCopyConnection
+* RedshiftConnection
+* RTSConnection
+* S3DevTrackingData
+* SalesforceSOAPConnection
+* SFReplicationConnection
+* SnowflakeConnection

+## API Methods (applies to all)
+* `sql_dataframe`: Execute the query and return the queried results in a pandas dataframe.

-## API Methods
+## API Methods (only applies to SnowflakeConnection)
 * `write_to_sql`: Append to or replace an existing table in snowflake.
 * `load`: Bulk load s3 object into Snowflake.
 * `append`: Bulk append s3 object into Snowflake.
 * `replace`: Bulk replace s3 object into Snowflake.
-* `update`: Bulk replace s3 object into Snowflake.
+* `update`: Bulk upsert s3 object into Snowflake.
 * `create`: Create a database object.
 * `unload`: Unload a database table into a specified s3 location (not tested yet).
 * `get_metadata`: Get and return the metadata table.